Chevrotain/chevrotain/readme.md

 * The CI build runs the tests under Node.js.
 * Additionally local testing is done on latest versions of Chrome/Firefox/IE.
-* The dependency to lodash is imported via [UMD](https://github.com/umdjs/umd), in order to make chevrotain.js portable to multiple environments.
+* The dependency to lodash is imported via [UMD](https://github.com/umdjs/umd), in order to make chevrotain.js portable to multiple environments (browser global / require.js / node.js)